The Junior School Library - Facilities and Services

 The Junior School Library provides curriculum based resources, literature and recreational materials in a variety of formats which support the continually changing needs of the Junior School community.
 Students and staff have access to a broad fiction and non-fiction collection with an international perspective designed to support the Primary Years Programme.
 Special interest collections in both print and electronic formats are also available.
 These collections supplement the main collection and cover a range of academic and general interests.

 Reading Program Years 4 to 6

-Literacy Pro is a research-based, online assessment resource that supports our College’s independent reading programme.
+Literacy Pro is a research-based, online assessment resource that supports our College’s independent reading program.
 It provides teachers with evidence-based data, so they are informed when making teaching/ learning decisions to develop their students into successful, proficient readers.
 Literacy Pro is powered by the Lexile framework based on over twenty years of research.
 The Lexile data in Literacy Pro measures two critical aspects relevant to reading comprehension development.

 - Student Reading Ability – through the Lexile test